th-in-gs/THIn/ReadMe.md

 Three ways!
 All call back on the main thread/runloop/dispatch queue.

-1. A Category on `NSObject` defines a `-thIn:` method takes an `NSTimeInterval` and returns a proxy object that will call any methods called on it after the interval (the recently new `instancetype` return type makes this type safe too!)
+1. A Category on `NSObject` defines a `-thIn:` method takes an `NSTimeInterval` and returns a proxy object that will call any methods called on it after the interval (the recently new `instancetype` return type makes this type safe too!).

     ```ObjC
     [[self thIn:3] doYourThingWithThisArray:@[ @"Everybody", @"to", @"the", @"limit!" ]]